First-order optimality conditions for non-commutative optimization problems: Introduction

 Non-commutative polynomial optimization (NPO) studies the problem of minimizing the bottom of the spectrum of a polynomial of non-commuting variables, over all operator representations of these variables satisfying a number of polynomial equations and inequalities.
 As it turns out, in quantum mechanics many interesting physical quantities such as energy, spin and momentum are represented by operators satisfying polynomial constraints.
 Consequently, natural applications of NPO have been found in quantum information theory, quantum chemistry and condensed matter physics in the last decades.
 Examples of practical NPO problems include computing the maximal quantum violation of a Bell inequality~\cite{NPA2007,NPA2008}, the electronic energy of atoms and molecules~\cite{Nakata2001,Mazziotti2004,Mazziotti2023}, the ground state energies of spin systems~\cite{Barthel2012,Baumgratz2012,Haim2020,Requena2023}, or the ground state behavior of fermions at finite density~\cite{Lawrence2023}.

 From the work of~\citet{PNA2010}, (see also Refs.~\cite{Helton2004,NPA2007,NPA2008,Doherty2008,Burgdorf2016}), we know that all NPO problems involving bounded operators can be solved through hierarchies of semidefinite programs (SDPs) \cite{Vandenberghe1996,nesterov} of increasing complexity.
 While the first levels of said hierarchies provide very good approximations for many NPO problems, sometimes there are considerable gaps between the lower bound provided by the SDP solver and the conjectured solution of the problem.
-That is, while the SDP hierarchies converge for any problem, for some NPO problems they seem to converge too slowly.
+That is, even though the SDP hierarchies converge for any problem, for some NPO problems they seem to converge too slowly.
 This leaves many important problems in quantum nonlocality and many-body physics unsolved, due to a lack of computational resources.

 In this paper, we introduce an improved and stronger method to tackle NPO problems.
 The main idea is that NPOs, like classical optimization problems, very often obey a number of optimality relations, which in the classical case are dubbed the Karush--Kuhn--Tucker (KKT) conditions~\cite{Karush1939,Kuhn1951}.
 In the present work, we adapt and generalize these conditions to the non-commutative setting.
 We find that they come in two flavors: state and operator optimality conditions, both of which take the form of positive semidefinite constraints on top of the original SDP hierarchies \cite{PNA2010}.
-Optimality constraints on the solutions of specific NPO problems have already been considered in the literature \cite{HILLAR2007130,helton2023synchronous}, but not in the context of deriving new or improving existing numerical methods.
-Motivation aside, our contribution differs from these earlier works in the generality and scope of our optimality conditions, which we believe exhaust the set of first-order optimality constraints and can be applied to a large variety of NPO problems.
+Optimality constraints on the solutions of specific NPO problems stemming from first-order differentiation have already been considered in the literature \cite{helton2023synchronous}, although not in the context of deriving new or improving existing numerical methods.
+Motivation aside, our contribution differs from this earlier work in the generality and scope of our optimality conditions, which we believe exhaust the set of first-order optimality constraints and can be applied to a large variety of NPO problems.